Last Updated: July 8, 2020

-In order to search using this site, you must provide them with your email address.
-But don’t worry, they don’t spam you with tons of solicitations.
-I just get one email per week (usually on a Wednesday or Thursdays).
-And it’s actually an email I look foreword to seeing, as it includes all the latest cruise deals.
-You can always opt out of the emails later if you want.
+In order to search using VacationsToGo, you must provide them with your email address.
+They don’t spam you with tons of solicitations.
+I just get one email per week (usually on a Wednesday).
+You can easily opt-out of the emails later if you want.
 But for now, just give them your email so you can continue with your search for a repositioning cruise deal.

 2b) Perform a “Custom Search”

-Under destination, select both “Transatlantic” and “Repositioning” to see listings categorized for each of these.
-(Or if you’re not looking for a one-way trip, select “Caribbean,” “Mediterranean,” “Alaska,” or whatever region you are interested in.)
-Now use whatever other filters that may be important for you.
-You’ll certainly want to filter by dates to select the months and year.
+Under destination, select options such as “Transatlantic” or “Repositioning” to see listings categorized for each of these.
+Then use whatever other filters that may be important for you.
+You will certainly want to filter by dates to select the months and year.

 Those are all great search criteria to consider playing around with.
-However, for your first few searches, we recommend that you use less filters in order to yield more results.
-(Remember the advice given in the last post: be flexible).
+However, for your first few searches, we recommend that you use fewer filters in order to yield more results.
 You can always go back and refine your filters later.
-To start, I’d recommend filtering only by “destination” and “dates.”
+To start, try only filtering only by “destination” and “dates.”

 2d) Reveal the Cost Per Night